emrekavur/Result-Fetcher-Tool-for-grand-challenge.org/README.md

 # Result Fetcher Tool for grand-challenge.org

 This script collects and saves evaluation scores/values of any challenge that publish results via [grand-challenge.org](grand-challenge.org)'s evaluation system.
 Every evaluated submission at grand-challenge.org is published in JSON format that contains all results for each case in the challenge data.
 This tool collects this data from the selected challenge for all submissions.
-Some specification of this tool are:
+Some specifications of this tool are:

 - Results are exported as csv files.
 - Multiple submissions from same teams are automatically renamed as "Team Name2", "Team Name3", ...
 "Team NameN".